scmgl-kaist/sceleto/docs/source/api.rst

 Marker
 ------

-`scl.markers.marker` is a class that can be used to find the marker genes for a given label of an `AnnData <https://scanpy.readthedocs.io/en/stable/usage-principles.html#anndata>`_ object.
+:py::func:`scl.markers.marker` is a class that can be used to find the marker genes for a given label of an `AnnData <https://scanpy.readthedocs.io/en/stable/usage-principles.html#anndata>`_ object.

-Example:
 .. code-block:: python

    marker_object = scl.markers.marker(adata, 'leiden')

-The `marker` class has two methods associated with it, `plot_marker` and `show_marker`.
+The :py::class:`marker` class has two methods associated with it, :py::func:`plot_marker` and :py::func:`show_marker`.

 .. code-block:: python

    marker_object.plot_marker()

    marker_object.show_marker()

-`plot_marker` function creates a dot plot of the marker genes, while `show_marker` prints out the marker genes related to that label.
+:py::func:`plot_marker` function creates a dot plot of the marker genes, while :py::func:`show_marker` prints out the marker genes related to that label.